 Live streaming is a trend in this digital age.
-People use live streaming services to share their thoughts, events, and experiences in real-time.
+People use live streaming services to share their thoughts, events, and experiences in real time.
 More than just sharing their lives with others, people also use live streaming services for business purposes like products.
 Streaming live video content helps businesses to increase their sales and establish themselves as key players in the industry.
 You may hear these common acronyms like RTMP, SRT, HLS, UDP, and many others when you are a live streamer.
-Video streaming protocols are used to ensure that video playback will be smooth and uninterrupted.
-That’s why understanding these streaming protocols can help you to optimize your live stream for better performance and security.
+Video streaming protocols ensure that video playback will be smooth and uninterrupted.
+Understanding these streaming protocols can help optimize your live stream for better performance and security.
 These live video streaming protocols give the viewer a good viewing experience, which is why they’re so important!

-Since the internet is a jungle of information, it’s hard to get your head around all the different protocols.
+Since the internet is a jungle of information, getting your head around all the different protocols is hard.
 That’s why we’ve simplified things for you in this blog post!
-If you want to know more about these video live streaming protocols or how they work, keep reading!
+If you want to know more about these video live-streaming protocols or how they work, keep reading!

 What is Video Streaming Protocol?

 Video streaming protocols are rules that govern how video content is streamed across a network.
 This video streaming technology is designed to be efficient, flexible, and reliable without compromising video streaming quality.
 Video streaming protocols allow the video playback to adapt as needed, for example, if a viewer’s bandwidth is insufficient to view high-quality video.
 Video streaming protocols are typically used in streaming services that require high-quality video playback or low latency, such as live broadcasting.
 It’s possible with this protocol technology.

 The basic concept of video streaming protocols is clear to us.
 Now let’s go over the types of video streaming protocols used by live streamers and comparison among these protocols.

 Traditional Streaming Protocols